richchapler/AzureSolutionsDocumentation/docs/wip/secure_web_application.md

     }
 </ul>
 ```
-- Replace "YourNamespace" with the namespace of your project.
+- Replace "{NAMESPACE_NAME}" with the namespace of your project.

 ## Step 5: Run the application locally